 In closing, Miller posed this question to her fellow graduates: “Am I like you all—authentic, open, and embracing of yourselves and your past, wearing your identities as true medals of pride and honor?”
 In answer to her own question, Miller openly admitted, “I wasn’t before.
 Now I am striving to be.
 And I hope you will continue to do the same.”

-Enjoy the Investiture slideshow below.
+Enjoy the Investiture slideshow below or watch the full livestream.
 (Photos by Rob Strong.)